angelajt-bsu/bsu-data-sharing-workshop/_episodes/text-lesson_5.md

 ---
-title: Text Lesson
+title: Feedback and contact details
-teaching: null
+teaching: 10
 exercises: null
 duration: null
 summary: This template shows you how to use the various different special text